This course has a practical focus on the knowledge, skills and values required for work as a legal professional and law related careers.

 Applicant must be 16; Prior study

-You must have a completed recognised non-law bachelor degree (or equivalent) with a minimum volume of learning of 1.00 year full-time (or equivalent).
+You must have a completed recognised bachelor degree (or equivalent) with a minimum volume of learning of 1.00 year full-time (or equivalent) with a minimum grade point average (GPA) score of 4.00 (on QUT’s 7 point scale) that is not an Australian law degree/Juris Doctor.

 Completed graduate diplomas, masters and/or doctorates are the accepted equivalents with a minimum volume of learning of 1.00 year full-time (or equivalent).